jakeweb/website-angular/README.md

 * login to postgres console and create database "db-abgular":
 * CREATE DATABASE db-angular;
 * Also, you can create database via pgAdmin - PostgreSQL administration and management tools

-* then restore dump by running the following command:
+* restore dump by running the following command:
 * psql -U postgres-user-name db-angular < path/to/database/dump.sql
 * where
 * postgres-user-name - your postres user name
 * db-angular - your database name
 * path/to/database/dump.sql - path to sql build file
 * db-angular - the name of database

 * add environment variable EM_PG_CONN with the following content:
 * postgres://postgres-user-name : password @127.0.0.1/db-angular
 * where